How to Buy Olive Oil: 2 Steps to Find Liquid Gold

 Bonus Tips

-Those two steps will help you find good options, but the labels offer a lot of other helpful information when choosing oil — if you know what to look for.
+Those two steps will help you find good options, but the labels offer a lot of other helpful information when choosing oil.

 • Extra virgin: You’ll often see “first cold pressed” on the label, but for oil to qualify as “extra virgin,” it must also pass strict chemical and specific sensory standards.
 If it’s certified by the International Olive Council (IOC) or California Olive Oil Council (COOC), you know it meets minimum requirements for low acidity and is free of flavor defects.
 This is an unrefined form of olive oil.